Best Foods for Brain Health in Seniors: A Comprehensive Guide

 Fatty fish such as salmon, mackerel, sardines, and trout are excellent sources of omega-3 fatty acids, especially EPA and DHA.
 These fats are vital for maintaining the structure and function of brain cells.
 Studies link omega-3 intake to improved memory and reduced risk of Alzheimer's disease.

-For seniors who do not consume fish, omega-3 supplements may be an alternative after consulting a doctor
+For those who do not consume fish, omega-3 supplements may be an alternative after consulting a doctor.

 Berries